Palahack/Analog-Clock/README.md

 # Analog-Clock
-Project : using html, css and java script
+complete working analog clock using html css and js